Learn more about Family and Marriage Counselors and how to choose the right one for you

-Learn more about Marriage & Family Therapists
+Learn more about Family and Marriage Counselors

 A marriage and family therapist specializes in diagnosing and treating mental, emotional, and substance-related problems in the context of families and relationships.
 A marriage and family therapist focuses on the well-being of individuals, couples and families.
 Marriage and family therapists help people of all ages deal with psychological problems, relationship problems, and life crises.

 In providing care, a marriage and family therapist typically:

 - Gathers information about a client’s or family’s medical history, mental health status, living situation, employment or school status and performance, and history of substance abuse treatment

 - Devises a treatment plan to determine an individual’s or family’s particular support needs during treatment

 - Provides talk therapy for individuals, couples, families and groups